openSUSE/news-o-o/_posts/2024-04-12-learn-from-the-xz-backdoor.md

 A few days before the public disclosure of the XZ backdoor, the SUSE product security team was getting a hint that there is something odd with the XZ 5.6.x releases.
 I am the SUSE employee and openSUSE packager that was updating and including this version into openSUSE Tumbleweed, so I got involved in this quite early.
 By that time, no context and information that was shared publically in the initial public disclosure was available to us.
 However, that hint was all the information that was needed.
 It changed the way we looked at an established, central open-source project.
 Without that, the odd small diff in the "configure" stage of the build system would have been easily disregarded.

+One day before disclosure, on Thursday evening, SUSE product security received a longer and detailed report from Andres Freund via the shared distros security disclosure list.
+The distros list is an encrypted mailing list where distributors collaborate and coordinate on coordinated disclosures of security issues.
+This report brought the new knowledge that the xz backdoor specifically targeting openssh, which is one of the network facing parts of nearly every Linux system.
+This even further increased our threat level to be of a remote access backdoor and caused also to widen our planned communication efforts.

 The SUSE security team and I started analyzing.
+SUSE product security is a member of various private security forums, like the distros list and CERT VINCE and others, which allow us the coordinate fixes between software vendors and have updates ready on the disclosure dates.
 With initial information that there is something suspicious, it was relatively easy to find more suspicious things in no particular order:

 * openSUSE and SUSE is tracking release artifact signatures with a keyring of trusted signatures.
 We noticed that the key that the artifacts were signed with changed some time ago, so we had to update our trusted keyring for the XZ project.
 We validated that there was a maintainer handover and that the new maintainer has direct commit access as well as the ability to sign releases and publish them.
 The web of trust of this new signing key was not well connected, which could have raised an alert, but it was signed by the previous maintainer and that was sufficient for us.